megheaiulian/vgpu4nixos/README.md

-# nvidia-vgpu-nixos
+# vgpu4nixos
-> [!NOTE]
-> Not to be confused with [nixos-nvidia-vgpu](https://github.com/Yeshey/nixos-nvidia-vgpu) by Yeshey

-NixOS module to support NVIDIA vGPU drivers (including GRID guest drivers).
-Also supports [vGPU-Unlock-patcher](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher) for vGPU unlock
+Use NVIDIA vGPU on NixOS (both host and guest).
+Also supports [vGPU-Unlock-patcher](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher) (VUP for short) to unlock vGPU capabilities on consumer cards

 ## Installation
 Currently these vGPU releases are selectable (you still can use your own version, see [Custom vGPU version](#custom-vgpu-version)):